 An Interview with our Area Ranger

 Our wonderful Area Ranger Leo covers a large area of land, including Basildon Park, Greys Court, Nuffield Place, and the Goring Gap sites.
-Read on to find out more about the work he does and the bookable walks he will be hosting, which focus on tree identification and dog walking on National Trust sites.
+Read on to find out more about the work he does.

 So Leo, what is an average week in the life of a ranger?